johnwarden/open-community-notes/004-labeling/README.md

-# Proposal: Community Notes Labeling Architecture
+# Open Community Notes Labeling Architecture

 The Community Notes app will piggyback on Bluesky labelers for displaying helpful proposals, as well as the "rate proposed community notes" prompts.